How To Care For and Fertilize Pepper Plants For Big Harvests

 Nitrogen

-Nitrogen is needed for plants to grow.
+Nitrogen is needed for pepper plants to grow.
 If your pepper plants don’t have access to enough nitrogen, they’ll be unable to create amino acids and protein, which is why a nitrogen deficiency can cause stunted growth: The plants will not have all the building blocks required to build cells.

 If your pepper plants have too much nitrogen, they will continue producing leafy growth at the expense of fruit production.